Anthony Rolfe Johnson: Early life

 Anthony Rolfe Johnson was born in Tackley in Oxfordshire.
-As a boy, he demonstrated musical ability and sang as a boy soprano, making a record with HMV.
+As a boy, he demonstrated musical ability and sang as a boy soprano, making a record with His Master's Voice.
 Despite his ability, he did not consider singing as a career and instead went to study for an agricultural degree.
 He worked as a farm manager, and would sing church hymns to his herd of cows.
 He joined a choral society in Crawley, West Sussex, and sang regularly with the choir of St Nicholas' Church, Worth, and was encouraged by another member to pursue a professional singing career.

 Career

 Rolfe Johnson studied with Ellis Keeler and Vera Rózsa at the Guildhall School of Music and Drama.
 He was also tutored by Peter Pears.

 He first appeared in opera in the chorus and in small roles at the Glyndebourne Festival between 1972 and 1976.
 His major operatic debut was in the role of Count Vaudémont in Tchaikovsky's opera Iolanta in 1973 with the English Opera Group.
 The same year, he held his first professional recital at the Purcell Room at the Southbank Centre.
 In 1975, Rolfe Johnson made his Glyndebourne debut, singing the role of Lensky in Eugene Onegin, for which he won the John Christie Award.
 In 1978 he made his first appearance with English National Opera, as Tamino in The Magic Flute.

 In the course of a long and varied career he performed in Handel's oratorios, sang the role of Evangelist in J. S. Bach's St John Passion and St Matthew Passion, and sang solos in Haydn's The Seasons and The Creation.
 Operas he recorded include Mozart's The Magic Flute, Gilbert and Sullivan's The Mikado, Mozart's Idomeneo and La clemenza di Tito, and Britten's Peter Grimes as well as appearing in the latter's War Requiem, amongst many others.
-Many of these recordings were made under English conductor John Eliot Gardiner, including Monteverdi's Ulysses and Orfeo and Mozart's Idomeneo.
+Many of these recordings were made under English conductor John Eliot Gardiner, including Berlioz’s l’Enfance du Christ, Monteverdi's Ulysses and Orfeo and Mozart's Idomeneo.

 He performed at the world's major opera houses, including the English National Opera, Royal Opera House, Covent Garden, La Monnaie in Brussels, La Scala, Milan, the Metropolitan Opera in New York City, the Vienna State Opera, and the Paris Opera.